graalvm/workshops/native-image/what-the-dickens/README.md

 > You can just build the native executable locally and package it in our deployment container _02-smaller-containers/Dockerfile.linux_
 > as follows:
 > ```bash
-> ./mvnw clean package -Pdistroless
+> /mvnw -Pnative -DskipTests=true clean package
 > docker build -f ./02-smaller-containers/Dockerfile.linux --build-arg APP_FILE=target/What_the_Dickens -t What_the_Dickens:distroless.01 .
 > ```